Feel obligated to share this to serve as a warning reminder:

 Beware of Timeshare (or alike) scam in Singapore (and all over the world)!

-lost heels) as we have nothing better to do.
+Last Saturday, garren and I went shopping around orchard road aimlessly (except to get a replacement for my lost heels) as we have nothing better to do.
 Just as we stepped out of Takashimaya after I finally found and bought another identical pair of heels, and planned to just chill out at coffee bean or starbucks at Paragon (because the one in Ngee Ann city was over-crowded), we were approached by this young, innocent looking college girl.

 Tired of the never-ending survey on the road, we simply wanted to walk away.
 But she was almost pleading us and promised it was just a short survey (didn't they always promise this)?
 Anyway she started to explain that she was doing a short holiday survey for this company called Asian Travel Club (ATC).
 Before we agreed she had already started the questions: